himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 #### Automating the podman builds

-We can now define a few tasks that will pull and run the nativefier container using podman. *(Note: This could be done with docker... but I use podman XD)*:
+We can now define a few tasks that will pull and run the nativefier container using podman. *(Note: This could be done with docker... but I prefer podman XD)*:

 ```yaml
 - name: Pull down nativefier container image